-Seam gas is predominantly methane and, at both operations, is principally managed through the mine ventilation arrangements which enable methane levels to be maintained at appropriate levels.
+Seam gas is predominantly methane and, at both operations, is principally managed through the mine ventilation arrangements, which enable methane levels to be maintained at appropriate levels.
 This is achievable because of the gas reservoir characteristics (predominantly low virgin content) of the Fassifern Seam and other proximate coal seams, in the mining area.
-No pre- or post-gas drainage is utilized at either mine
+No pre- or post-gas drainage is utilised at either mine.

-The main sources of greenhouse have been identified as mine ventilation air (methane, carbon dioxide and carbon monoxide), on-site electricity consumption and diesel consumption.
+The main sources of greenhouse gases on site have been identified as mine ventilation air (methane (CH4), carbon dioxide (CO2), on-site electricity consumption and diesel consumption.

-${\rm CH_4}$ and ${\rm CO_2}$ emissions from the mines, and emissions from electricity and diesel use are reported as ${\rm CO_2}$ equivalents.
+$CH_4$ and $CO_2$ emissions from the mines, and emissions from electricity and diesel use are reported as $CO_2$ equivalents.
 Monitoring of all necessary parameters to calculate mine ventilation air emissions is undertaken throughout the year, primarily by automated monitoring and data recording systems and from information collected by the Ventilation Officer.